 For a long time, despite there being so many new pieces of technology, be that hardware or software, technology was simply ignored by people who liked to places bets and the companies who let you place them.
 There was no competition, no need to innovate before the internet people had to go into actual shops so why make it easier for punters if it was paid for them to find a new place to bet.

 However, there were some innovative and driven companies which felt there were ways which we could change and alter betting in order to both freshen it up and make it more exciting.
-One of the key ideas was to introduce betting exchanges, with a number of companies pioneering this idea which would change the way people bet and interact with each other.
+As there are a number of ways in which you can bet, there is also a variety of sports that people can place their money on, just like betting on the NBA.
+Within the world of betting, there are so many new ideas being introduced such as betting exchanges. with a number of companies pioneering this idea, this would change the way people bet and interact with each other.
 One of these companies is Matchbook, who run one of the worlds biggest sporting exchanges and there are many different matchbook promotions people can use in order to get introduced to the platform without having to spend any money.
 They have worked hard to create this new system which makes betting better.

 In essence, what it does is seek to set odds in a way that other companies had never even considered.
 Rather than using an algorithm no-one knows anything about or having a secret sect of employees who bicker and argue before putting the price up, betting exchanges give control back to consumers and allow them to interact with one another.